-If you are using CIMS Server Enterprise Edition, you can use either Microsoft SQL Server 2000 or 7.0 or MSDE 2000.
+If you are using CIMS Server Enterprise Edition, you can use any of the following databases:

+- Microsoft SQL Server 2000 or 7.0. - Oracle 9 (UNIX or Windows).
+If you are using Oracle 10, contact CIMS Lab. - MSDE 2000.
 MSDE 2000 is included with the CIMS Server installation.
 However, the use of MSDE has some disadvantages as discussed in CIMS Server Professional Edition.

-Note • Support is being added for other DBMS platforms such as Oracle and DB2 on UNIX and z/OS.
+Note • Support is being added for Oracle on z/OS and DB2 on UNIX and z/OS.